wmaucla/wmaucla/README.md

 ## William Ma

 Thanks for checking out my profile!
-I'm a senior machine learning engineer based in NYC.
+I'm a staff machine learning engineer based in NYC.
 Nice to meet you!

 - I'm currently working on developing my engineering skills
 - Reach me on [LinkedIn](https://www.linkedin.com/in/williammaucla)